-If the Complainant files a Formal Complaint, the Title IX Coordinator will review the complaint.
-The Title IX Coordinator must dismiss the Formal Complaint for the following reasons:
+If the Complainant files a Formal Complaint, the Title IX Coordinator and Director of Institutional Equity will review the complaint.
+The Title IX Coordinator and Director of Institutional Equity must dismiss the Formal Complaint for the following reasons:

 - 1. The Respondent is not a current student or employee; - 2.
 The Complainant is not a current student or employee; - 3.
 The conduct alleged does not meet the definition of Sexual Harassment; - 4.
 The alleged conduct did not occur in the University's education program or activity; or, - 5.
 The alleged conduct did not occur in the United States.